Pavion/tvstreamrecord/README.md

 ### FFMPEG support tab

 This part offers a few settings regarding ffmpeg support.
-For advanced information and some usage examples please check the corresponding section of this manual.
+For advanced information and some usage examples please check the corresponding section of this readme.

 ![Image](https://raw.githubusercontent.com/Pavion/tvstreamrecord/gh-pages/readme/image008.jpg)